Release procedure#

 git checkout X.Y.Z

-git checkout -b X.Y
+git switch -c X.Y

 git push -u

-Developing on a release branch¶
+Developing on a release branch#

-If the development on the release branch is a backport of commits on the main
+If the development on the release branch is a backport of commits on the main branch, use git cherry-pick to copy those commits into a new pull request against the release branch.

-Releasing from a release branch¶
+Releasing from a release branch#

-Releases from a release branch are equivalent to regular releases, except that the release branch takes the role of the main
+Releases from a release branch are equivalent to regular releases, except that the release branch takes the role of the main branch.